Johnnan002/Adaptive-diverse-capsule-network/README.md

 # Adaptive-diverse-capsule-network

 This implement is an improved version of real-valued capsule network from our paper《Cv-CapsNet:complex-valued capsule network》 URL:https://ieeexplore.ieee.org/document/8744220， In this implement, a multi-scale feature fusion mechanism based on attention is proposed, named adaptive-diverse-model, which eliminates the manual setting of capsule size in coding stage,  we also use the bottleneck from the MobilenetV3 to improve it(adaptive-diverse-model+). results of ablation research can be seen in Results.
-In the meantime, as soon as the work is patented, make a declaration if the code is needed.
+In the meantime, this work has been patented, make a declaration if the code is needed.

 ## Usage